eficode-academy/helm-katas/test-helm-deployments.md

 Phase:          Succeeded
 ```

-As we can see from the output, the test executed successfully.

-We can inspect the test pod:
+- Use `kubectl` to list the pods, notice the test pod:

 ```sh
 $ kubectl get pods